LuShuhong/LuShuhong/README.md

 <h4 align="left">📄 More about me</h4>

-- 🖥️ Currently crafting software solutions as a Software Engineer at THG, blending my analytical background with cutting-edge tech to drive innovation.
+- 🖥️ Currently crafting software solutions as a Software Engineer, blending my analytical background with cutting-edge tech to drive innovation.

 - 📈 Business Analyst at Amazon with a track record of driving growth through data-driven insights.
 I specialise in turning complex data into actionable strategies.

 - 🏢 Prior experiences include Investment Banking Analyst at J.P.Morgan, focusing on M&A; Data Analyst at Tencent, analysing gaming data to inform marketing strategies; Risk Advisory Associate at Deloitte LLP, specialising in the insurance sector; and Private Banking Analyst at Bank of China.

-- 🎓 Proud alumnus of University College London with a Master's in Economics, diving deep into Equality, Diversity, and Inclusion research.
-Also, hold a First-Class Honours from the University of Bath. 🔍 On the academic side, I've expanded my skill set through projects in Machine Learning at Harvard and Business Analytics at Wharton.
+- 🎓 Proud alumnus of University College London with a Master's in Economics.
+Also, hold a First-Class Honours from the University of Bath.
+I've also expanded my skill set through projects in Machine Learning at Harvard and Business Analytics at Wharton.

 - 💡 Proficient in Java, SQL, Python, Javascript, and more.
 I'm always eager to apply my multilingual capabilities (English, Mandarin, Cantonese, Czech) in global projects.

-- 🔑 Certified in Cybersecurity, Azure Data Fundamentals, and AWS Cloud.
+- 🔑 Certified in Cybersecurity, Azure Data Fundamentals, and AWS Solutions Architect.

 <h3 align="left">Connect with me:</h3>
 <p align="left">